akka/akka/CONTRIBUTING.md

 Depending on which version (or sometimes module) you want to work on, you should target a specific branch as explained below:

-* `master` – active development branch of Akka 2.6.x
+* `main` – active development branch of Akka 2.6.x
 * `release-2.5` – maintenance branch of Akka 2.5.x
 * similarly `release-2.#` branches contain legacy versions of Akka